 Siberian Cat Personality.
 The King of the Forest

 The ancestor of today’s Siberian cat, also known as Siberian Forest cat, was the wild cat that inhabited the woods of Russian Siberia.
-Siberia is a frigid region in the North of the country, famous for its long, cold winter.
+Siberia is a frigid region in the North of the country, famous for its long, cold winters.

 Siberian Cat Personality: Siberians are great companions